oci-landing-zones/terraform-oci-modules-iam/policies/README.md

  The compartments to which policies are applied must be provided to the module using *supplied_compartments* attribute within *compartment_level_settings* attribute. *supplied_compartments* is a map of objects, where each object is composed of the following attributes:
  - **name** : the compartment name, determining the target compartment in each policy statement.
- - **ocid** : the compartment ocid, determining the compartment where the policy is attached to.
+ - **id** : the compartment where the policy is attached to.
+This attribute is overloaded, i.e., it can be either a literal compartment OCID, or a reference (a key) to an OCID.
+See [External Dependencies](#ext-dep) for more information.
  - **cislz_metadata** : the metadata attributes, determining the policy statements for each compartment policy.

 The module supports the following metadata attributes (*cislz_metadata*):